 Ivar ‘the Boneless’, established a dynasty that would change the course of Irish history.
 All of the leaders of the Viking bases at both Dublin and Waterford in the 9th and well into the 10th century were descendants of Ivar, including Reginald, the first king of Waterford and York.

 With his power base at Dublin, Ivar challenged the authority of the most powerful Irish kings.
 He was also one of those who raided the prehistoric tombs of the Boyne Valley, Newgrange, Knowth and Dowth, which were then 4,000 years old; the first time that this had been done.

 In 865 after the murder of their father Ragnar Lodbrok by the Northumbrian king Aella, Ivar and his brothers invaded the Anglo-Saxon kingdoms of modern day England.
 First they conquered East Anglia, executing king Edmund (later saint Edmund).
-Mercia and Northumbria, including the city of York, paving the way for the large-scale settlement of areas of eastern England by people from Scandinavia, which become known as the 'Danelaw'
+Mercia and Northumbria quickly followed including the city of York, paving the way for the large-scale settlement of areas of eastern England by people from Scandinavia, which become known as the 'Danelaw'

 This was the high point of Viking rule.
 They had created a sea kingdom based around the Irish Sea with both Dublin and York as its seats of power.

 If you want to read more about Ivar, check out our free cultural magazine Hugin & Munin and also the paperback booklet about the history of the 'Great Heathen Army'